DJBarnes/django-adminlte2-pdq/docs/source/quickstart.rst

 6. Override templates to further customize the look and feel of Django-AdminLTE-2

-   See the :doc:`templates` section for more information.
+   See the :doc:`templates/templates` section for more information.